21 AI Workflow Automation Statistics

 Data-driven insights into how AI automation transforms business operations, productivity, and the future of work

-The gap between companies that automate intelligently and those stuck in manual processes widens every quarter.
-With 78% of organizations now using AI in at least one business function, workflow automation has moved from competitive advantage to operational necessity.
-Platforms like this+that help teams turn inbox activity into completed work by reading messages, extracting tasks, and executing them automatically across connected tools.
-The statistics paint a clear picture: organizations embracing AI workflow automation save time, reduce errors, and see measurable returns within months.
+Every quarter, the gap grows wider between companies that automate intelligently and the ones still stuck in manual processes.
+Now that 78% of organizations use AI in at least one business function, workflow automation has gone from a competitive advantage to something closer to a requirement.
+Platforms like this+that help teams turn inbox activity into completed work, reading messages, pulling out tasks, and running them automatically across connected tools.
+The numbers tell a consistent story.
+Companies that lean into AI workflow automation save time, make fewer errors, and see measurable returns within months.

 Key Takeaways